-- Nurture style intervention weekly groups run by members of the Family Liaison Team to support pupils with social and emotional difficulties. - Circle of Friends a social group aimed at pupils supporting their peers.

-- Peer Mentors Key Stage 2 children are chosen to run and support planned activities and games during lunch time. - Behaviour Outreach support can be offered to individual pupils from highly trained professionals at The Sycamore Partnership. - Reflexions intervention from an external agency to support emotional wellbeing and mental health (from April 2024)
+- Nurture style intervention weekly groups run by members of the Family Liaison Team to support pupils with social and emotional difficulties. - Circle of Friends a social group aimed at pupils supporting their peers. - Peer Mentors Key Stage 2 children are chosen to run and support planned activities and games during lunch time. - Behaviour Outreach support can be offered to individual pupils from highly trained professionals at Dudley Behaviour Support Team.